bennorth/countdown-numbers-solver/write-up/index.md

 two solutions, different on the surface, were really “the same”.
 EXAMPLE OF TWO EQUIVALENT SOLNS.

-Results of this comparison over many random problems was that all solutions found by my approach were also found by THE OTHER ONE, and vice versa.
+Results of this comparison over many random problems were that all solutions found by my approach were also found by THE OTHER ONE, and vice versa.
 Runtime was pretty similar too.
 EXACT FIGURES FROM C/C++ VERSIONS.
 Of the two approaches, the RPN one has the advantage of